libretro/libretro-database/README.md

 - __Per-Game Information View__.
 Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)

 ### Key Field
-The key field for matching generally varies by console typical file size (i.e. media type).
+The key field for matching varies by console typical file size (i.e. original media type).

-- __CRC checksum__ for systems with smaller file sizes, i.e. game media before the advent of disc-based games.
+- __CRC checksum__ for systems with smaller file sizes, e.g. games before the advent of disc-based consoles.
-- __Serial Number__ found within the ROM file, for larger files like disc-based games, to avoid computing checksums on large files.
+- __Serial Number__ for larger files like disc-based games, to avoid computing checksums on large files.
+Found within the ROM file.
 The serial is not metadata but encoded within the game's binary data, which is scanned (in applicable cases) as a byte array by RetroArch.

 CRC and serial also serve as RetroArch's primary index.

 Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L288) can be viewed as a reference for which type of key field RetroArch uses for each console system.

 ### Precedence
 Databases earlier in the list have precedence over items later in the list.
-E.g. definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item (i.e. for the same key field).
+E.g. definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same game (i.e. for the same key field).

 ### Fields Specified in Game Information Databases

-Database entries generally at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) [key field](#key-field) data for matching.
+Database entries at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) [key field](#key-field) data for matching and indexing.
 Further metadata for each game is often sourced from multiple databases.
-Databases often contain checksum/hashes for informational completeness even in cases where the [key field](#key-field) for matching is the game's internal serial number rather than checksum.
+For reasons of informationial completeness, future-proofing, and compatibility outside RetroArch, databases contain checksum and cryptographic hashes regardless of the [key](#key-field) used for matching.

 Example of database entry within [`metadat/no-intro/Atari - 2600.dat`](https://github.com/libretro/libretro-database/blob/master/metadat/no-intro/Atari%20-%202600.dat) for the European region version of _Asteroids_:
 ```